chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 ### Getting Started

 Sometimes it is not immediately obvious which view is the superview.
 So how would we go about finding the common superview for two views?
 To begin, lets focus on the first input view.
-We can create an array of views to represent the view hierarchy by looping through the superview like so:
+For the sake of this exercise I'm going to assume that each view has been given a unique integer for its tag property.
+We can create a dictionary and use this tag as the key for each value which will be it's view.

 {% highlight swift linenos %}

 class ViewTraverser {
-    func traverseSuperViews(view: UIView) -> [UIView] {
+    func traverseSuperViews(view: UIView) -> [Int : UIView] {
-        var views: [UIView] = []
+        var views: [Int: UIView] = [:]
-        var inputView: UIView = view
+        var inputView: UIView? = view
-        views.append(inputView)
+        while inputView != nil {
-        while inputView.superview != nil {
+            guard let tag = inputView?.tag, let view = inputView else { continue }
-            inputView = inputView.superview!
+            views[tag] = view
-            views.append(inputView)
+            inputView = view.superview
         }
         return views
     }